erdoganonur/flick/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/isonic1/flick.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## TODO
+* Add converting to .gif format as an option.
 * Capture logcat data.
 * capture iOS console data.
-* Add converting to gif format as an option.
 * Setup Flick android for cross platform os's (windows & linux)
 * Add screenshot capture for iOS Simulators.
 * Multithread the screenshot and pull process.
+* catpure video from iOS similar to [this](https://github.com/mortenjust/androidtool-mac/blob/9347cd9aeca9e7370e323d12f862bc5d8beacc25/AndroidTool/IOSDeviceHelper.swift#L56)

 ## License